dsobral/ELB/NGS.md

 **NOTE:** Aligners based on the burrows-wheeler transform makes some assumptions to speed up the alignment process.
 Namely, they require the reference genome to be very similar to your sequenced DNA (less than 2-5% differences).
 Moreover, they are not optimal, and therefore sometimes make some mistakes.

-**TASK** The first step of a burrows-wheeler aligner is to make an index from the fasta of the reference genome. open a terminal window, go to the folder resequencing (using the 'cd' command) and type 'bwa index NC_000913.3_MG1655.fasta'.
+**TASK** The first step of a burrows-wheeler aligner is to make an index from the fasta of the reference genome. open a terminal window, go to the folder resequencing (using the 'cd' command) and type ```bwa index NC_000913.3_MG1655.fasta```.
 Now, we can do the alignment against the created database.
-Next, type 'bwa mem NC_000913.3_MG1655.fasta SRR1030347_1.fastq.interval.fq SRR1030347_2.fastq.interval.fq > SRR1030347.alignment.sam'.
+Next, type ```bwa mem NC_000913.3_MG1655.fasta SRR1030347_1.fastq.interval.fq SRR1030347_2.fastq.interval.fq > SRR1030347.alignment.sam```.

 **NOTE:** You may have noticed that we used paired fastq files in this alignment.
 The aligners can use the pairing information to improve the alignments, as we will see later.